samwell-ho/openpgp-ca/README.md

 OpenPGP keys of other users in their organization (or in affiliated organizations).

+This means that users get roughly the same benefits as if they had verified and signed the keys of everyone they regularly communicate with, but without the overhead of having to manually authenticate all of those keys.

 ## Quick intro

 When using OpenPGP CA's centralized key creation workflow, generating